How you can help

 Since thousands of Rohingya refugees fled from Myanmar to Bangladesh, a huge humanitarian response has swung into action.
 ActionAid has taken a women-led, women-centred approach, providing vital aid and long-term support.

-- Working closely with women-led committees in the camps, we’ve provided safe drinking water, food, blankets, dignity kits, alternative cooking fuel and access to washrooms to more than 40,000 refugees.
+- Working closely with women-led committees in the camps, we’ve provided safe drinking water, food, blankets, alternative cooking fuel and access to washrooms to more than 40,000 refugees.

 - With the arrival of the monsoon season, we began using sand bags and fencing to stabilize areas that are vulnerable to landslides.